-The operations planning aspect of TK includes facilities, classroom configuration, staffing and scheduling and more.
+The operations planning aspect of TK includes facilities, classroom configuration, enrollment and student records, staffing and scheduling and more.
 Having a solid advisory committee on your side will help your district consider the many aspects of designing a successful TK program for the young learners in your area.
 Forming a TK planning team with key stakeholders, as many districts and County Offices of Education have done, helps to guide and assist TK implementation as well as build partnerships for ongoing support.
 Learn more in the operations section.

 Supporting teachers is critical to creating a quality TK experience for children and building a successful transitional kindergarten program.
 As one of the first steps, it is important to determine the professional development needs of your TK teachers.
 Some districts recommend beginning professional development with visiting a high-quality preschool program to provide examples of teaching young learners.
 Learn more in the supporting teachers section.